jamesyang1025/Mobile-App/README.md

 # Mobile-App

 A mobile app for github.
-More details in Manual_Test_Plan.pdf
+More details in Manual_Test_Plan.pdf.
+Developed with React Native